Name as it appears on the ballot: Michelle Johnson

 Campaign website: www.michelleforcarrboro.com

-The most important issues facing Carrboro are growth and development and their connection to economic development.
-Many decisions that the Board of Aldermen makes are focused on land use - who can use it, how they can use it, and how that use will impact not only the surrounding neighborhoods but our community as a whole.
+The most important issues facing Carrboro are growth and development, their impact on affordability and environmental sustainability for our town.
+Many decisions that the Board of Aldermen makes are focused on land use – who can use it, how they can use it, and how that use will impact not only the surrounding neighborhoods but also our community as a whole.
 Carrboro should continue to support development projects that are mixed-use and that protect the residential neighborhoods surrounding them, maintain a local living economy, encourage green building and green upgrades to existing developments, ensure walkability and bikeability, and provide accessible parking downtown.

 Affordable and inclusionary housing is another major issue facing Carrboro.
 When we approach issues of growth, we inevitably talk about who gets to live where and why.
 Many people talk about Carrboro having the highest taxes and the highest density of any municipality in Orange County.
 Some people who live here or want to live here worry that they cannot afford to.
-Our affordable housing ordinance needs a review and possible revision.
-The affordable housing ordinance should be revised to allow developers to offer affordable housing at 60% of the median income rather than 80% to address issues of affordability in the current economic downturn.
-In addition developers should have the option to pay a fee to the town Affordable Housing Trust in lieu of providing affordable housing units.
-This allows the town flexibility in providing affordable housing in existing and new developments and provides the opportunity for the Town to continue their support of the Home Trust in a collaborative way.
+I have served on the Affordable Housing Task Force since 2013 and worked to come up with a comprehensive plan that the Board of Aldermen adopted in 2014 to address sustaining and creating affordable rentals and homes.
+This plan includes working with community agencies and partners who focus on affordable housing, working with the county and the plan requires the town to both look for what changes to the ordinance need to occur as well as how we can increase subsidy to support our affordable housing goals.
+I also serve as the liaison from the Board of Aldermen to the Community Home Trust Board of Directors and support the Trust in collaborating with the towns and county to sign an interlocal agreement that allows for more responsibility to sustain affordable housing to be held by the town.
 I value diversity in our community and I will work to walk my talk related to this value.
 We must assure that valued attributes of Carrboro such as walkability and bikeability are things that are also available to people living in lower income housing.

 I have worked and lived in the heart of downtown Carrboro since 2001 and am well connected in the community.
 I am happy to live in the first Carrboro schoolhouse.
 It was built in 1898, and since my partner and I bought it in 2003 we have renovated it using many reclaimed materials from the original structure.
 I am a clinical social worker in private practice on Weaver Street, an artist working out of my in-home pottery studio, a yoga instructor who can often be found at Carrboro Yoga Company, and an activist in Carrboro and across the state.